Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Method

 The core idea of this work is to disrupt the clean-category manifold rather than directly optimizing a particular class score.
 The framework is category-agnostic: for any target category, we construct a clean-category reference set $\mathcal{D}_{\text{clean}}$ from samples that the model stably recognizes as belonging to that category under clean input; in our main experiments, this is instantiated as person.
 For each sample we extract the normalized visual feature $z_i = f(x_i)$ and compute the mean:

-We then perform PCA on the centered features, implemented via SVD, to obtain the top-$k$ principal directions forming the subspace basis $U_k$, and further estimate the kernel scale required by Graph-KL from the neighborhood relations among the clean features.
+We then perform principal component analysis (PCA) on the centered features, implemented via singular value decomposition (SVD), to obtain the top-$k$ principal directions forming the subspace basis $U_k$, and further estimate the kernel scale required by the graph-based Kullback--Leibler (Graph-KL) divergence from neighborhood relations among the clean features.
+The clean reference mean is defined in Eq.~\eqref{eq:clean-mean}.
+The columns of $U_k$ summarize dominant clean intra-category variations, such as pose, scale, and thermal contrast.
+Therefore, movement within this subspace is treated as normal category variation, while movement orthogonal to it indicates departure from the learned target-category structure.

-This reference structure no longer depends on a specific text label; instead, it represents target semantics as a stable statistical structure in a low-dimensional subspace and a local neighborhood graph.
-Because this structure is obtained from cross-sample statistics, all subsequent optimization targets a single shared patch parameter $\theta$ rather than learning a separate perturbation for each image.
-On this basis, the overall optimization objective consists of three terms:
+This reference structure represents target semantics as a stable statistical structure on a low-dimensional subspace and a local neighborhood graph, rather than as a specific text label.
+The loss is applied to the visual representation, while text-side behavior is used for downstream evaluation.
+Because the structure is estimated from cross-sample statistics, optimization targets one shared patch parameter $\theta$ instead of learning per-image perturbations.
+The overall objective comprises the following three terms:

-where the three terms correspond to subspace departure, topology disruption, and stealth constraints, respectively.
-They jointly act on the shared patch parameter $\theta$, thereby learning a universal patch that can be reused across images.
+where the three terms in Eq.~\eqref{eq:total-loss} correspond to subspace departure, topology disruption, and local appearance regularization, respectively.
+The local appearance regularizer constrains thermal statistics, boundary smoothness, and the spatial extent of the patch; it does not aim to make the patch invisible in infrared imagery.
+The three terms jointly act on the shared patch parameter $\theta$, thereby learning a universal patch that can be reused across images.

 The first term captures subspace departure.
 For an adversarial sample $x_i'$, we extract its visual feature $z_i' = f(x_i')$ and define its orthogonal deviation energy relative to the clean-category principal subspace as